Compute

 Limitations

-To prevent a single user from occupying resources for queries for a long time, note the following restrictions:
+To prevent a single user from occupying resources for queries for too long, the following constraints are set on advanced queries:

-• Only the first 4,000 records are returned for a single query.
+• Up to 4,000 records are returned for a single query.

 • A single query statement can be used to perform a maximum of two join queries for tables.